haveagr8day/AptMedium/README.txt

                  installing/updating packages on multiple
                  (possibly disconnected and/or remote) systems.

-Note: All apt-medium commands must be run as root, and must either be run with your installion medium directory as the working directory or with the '-m' option flag followed by the path to your installation medium directory.
+Note: All apt-medium commands must be run as root, and must either be run with your installation medium directory as the working directory or with the '-m' option flag followed by the path to your installation medium directory.

 General Usage: